 Yes, you can find our logo here.
 Please read our Terms and Conditions before you use the logo.

 The more you train the easier you will find the challenge, but you shouldn't be on your own.
 Get a team together and train with them.
-You need to build up endurance - we will send out training guides to help.
+You need to build up your endurance, and our online training guide is there to help.
 You need to build up mental strength and stamina too.
 Everyone is different - you need to learn about yourself and your needs before the event.
-How often you need to drink, how tiredness affects you, which footwear you prefer, and so on.
+How often you need to drink, how tiredness affects you, which footwear you prefer, and so

 Training with your team will help you to set your pace, and to work out your roles within the team, and how best to support each other.
 People often find they get loads out of the training - it can mean quality time spent with your team, as you all get fitter and prepare for the journey ahead.